visforvali/ws297v/prompts.md

 ## Truth to Power

 Identify a place in the text where you felt the need to speak truth to power, to challenge an unjust system designed to oppress disabled people.
-Express this challenge through a series of 5 questions, as though you're interrogating the authority figure within this unjust system.
+Express this challenge by formulating 5 questions addressed to an imaginary authority figure within this unjust system.
 Then, choose one of these 5 questions and attempt to answer it.
 In answering, you may respond as yourself or use a fictional persona (if you use a fictional persona, note why this perspective best accomplishes this goal).

 ## Why

 Come up with 2 questions about 2 different disability justice concepts and 2 questions about 2 different craft techniques (e.g., descriptions, rhythm, white space, lack of white space, poetics, etc.) that induced sensations in you while you were reading.
 Answer 1 of each set of questions.
 Of the 2 you answered, address why that concept is important to disability justice movements and why that craft technique is an effective vehicle for disability justice messaging.

 # High-Stakes Writing